 Despite the muted aesthetic of the default Flyme OS theme, colors still look vibrant and stand out due to some good contrast, as well as showcasing the sharpness of the display.
 Viewing angles are good, and the brightness allows for great visibility even in broad daylight.
 I had a great experience doing anything on this display, including gaming, and the Gorilla Glass 3 panel offers good protection against scratches.

 While the MX4 featured a MediaTek processor, Meizu has replaced that in favor of the Samsung Exynos 5 Octa 5430 processor, backed by the Mali-T628 GPU and 3 GB of RAM.
 There were no issues in terms of performance, with the device flying through the various elements of the Flyme OS.
 Multitasking is also a breeze, despite the more minimalistic interface of the Recent Apps screen, but switching between applications was quick and easy.

-My main enjoyment was from gaming here, as Star Wars: Knights of the Old Republic was nice and smooth at the default settings.
+My main enjoyment was from gaming here, as Star Wars: Knights of the New Republic was nice and smooth at the default settings.
 The game was still playable when the graphics performance was pushed to the maximum settings, but at normal settings, the game never missed a beat.

 On the hardware front, we start off with the speaker, found at the bottom of the device.
 While we keep talking about how much better front-facing or side mounted speaker setups are, Meizu has managed to make the sound experience on the MX4 Pro quite compelling.
 Not only does it get loud, but the sound stage is robust, bringing richness and body to mids and lows, something where a lot of other speakers just aren’t up to the task.
 With a Hi-Fi enhancement option available in the settings, the same great audio experience is available when a pair of headphones is plugged in.